 Asset-based policies (also known as hybrid policies) are a relatively new financial product that lets you “leverage your death benefit to pay for nursing care costs.”
 These incorporate elements from traditional long-term care insurance and life insurance into a single policy that offers several advantages, such as:

-Notably, if you have no other options to fund long-term care, asset-based plans can prevent the need to “spend down” your retirement savings to qualify for Medicaid.
+If you have no other options to fund long-term care, asset-based plans can prevent the need to “spend down” your retirement savings to qualify for Medicaid.

 Resources For Long-Term Care Planning